Legal aspects of telesales and direct mail advertising

 If your organisation processes any personal information, you are required to register with the Information Commissioner’s Office (ICO).

-Unsolicited phone calls can be intrusive and the Telephone Preference Service (TPS) was introduced to allow people to opt out of being contacted in the course of telesales.
-You can be fined £5,000 for each sales call to a number which is registered with TPS so it’s vital that you check first.
+Unsolicited phone calls can be intrusive and the Telephone Preference Service was introduced to allow people to opt out of being contacted in the course of telesales.
+The ICO can impose fines up to £500,000 where a business makes nuisance sales calls to numbers registered with the Telephone Preference Service so it’s vital that you check first.

 Marketing via text messaging (SMS) must give the user a way to opt out (e.g. by texting “STOP”).